pgu/dojo-sample/README.md

 Then open http://localhost:8080/

 # Frontend communication
-Here are 2 ways of transfering data between 2 applications
+Here are 2 ways of transferring data between 2 applications
-- localStorage (enough when navigating from one view to another.
-RS already uses it)
+- localStorage (which is enough when navigating from one view to another.
+RS already uses it to store the current api)
-- postMessage (needed if necessary interactions with current outside/inside elements)
+- postMessage (needed if necessary interactions with  outside/inside elements on the same page)

 # Notes
 We use the iframe strategy as it enables us to be in a sandbox environment.
 Indeed, here are some advantages: